kbd/prompt/README.md

   add newline before/after prompt, this enables a multi-line prompt

 $PROMPT_HR
-  set to print a horizontal rule before each prompt line
+  set to $COLUMNS to print a horizontal rule before each prompt line
 ```

 ## Configuration